kartik-GTHUB/Pizza-Bill-Generator/README.md

 # 🍕 Pizza Bill Generator

-A simple **Java-based Pizza Bill Generator** that calculates the total pizza price based on selected options such as pizza type, extra cheese, toppings, and takeaway.

-## 🛠️ Technologies

-* Java
-* OOP Concepts
+A simple **Pizza Bill Generator** built using **Core Java**.
+This project demonstrates basic **Object-Oriented Programming (OOP)** concepts while calculating the total bill for a pizza order.

-## ✨ Features
+## 🚀 Features

-* Select pizza type
+* 🍕 Select different pizza options
-* Add extra cheese
+* 🧀 Add extra cheese
-* Add extra toppings
+* 🍄 Add extra toppings
-* Takeaway option
+* 📦 Add takeaway charges
+* 💰 Automatically calculate the total bill
-* Automatic bill calculation
+* 🧾 Display the final pizza bill

+## 🧠 OOP Concepts Applied

+* **Classes & Objects** – Used to structure the pizza and billing logic.
+* **Inheritance** – Used to create specialized pizza types.
+* **Encapsulation** – Used to protect data and pricing information.
+* **Polymorphism** – Used to provide different behavior for different pizza types.

-## 🚀 How to Run
+## 🛠️ How to Run

-Clone the repository:
+1. Clone the repository:

 ```bash
 git clone https://github.com/kartik-GTHUB/Pizza-Bill-Generator.git
 ```

-Open the project in **Eclipse** or any Java IDE and run the main Java class.
+2. Open the project in **Eclipse** or any Java IDE.
+3. Navigate to the `src/pizzaBillGenerator` package.
+4. Run the main Java class.

 ## 👨‍💻 Author

 **Kartik**

 GitHub: https://github.com/kartik-GTHUB